lamps-wg/cms-kyber/draft-ietf-lamps-cms-kyber.md

 | ML-KEM-1024  | 2^(−174.8)                 |
 {: #tab-fail title="ML-KEM decapsulation failure rates"}

 Implementations MUST protect the ML-KEM private key, the key-encryption key, the content-encryption key, message-authentication key, and the content-authenticated-encryption key.
+Of these keys, all but the private key are ephemeral and MUST be wiped after use.
 Disclosure of the ML-KEM private key could result in the compromise of all messages protected with that key.
 Disclosure of the key-encryption key, the content-encryption key, or the content-authenticated-encryption key could result in compromise of the associated encrypted content.
 Disclosure of the key-encryption key, the message-authentication key, or the content-authenticated-encryption key could allow modification of the associated authenticated content.

 Additional considerations related to key management may be found in {{?NIST.SP.800-57pt1r5}}.